IPadOS 16: Supported devices

-iPadOS 16 requires iPads with an A9 or A9X SoC or later, which means it drops support for the iPad Air 2 and iPad Mini 4, both with an A8 or A8X SoC.
+iPadOS 16 requires iPads with an A9 or A9X SoC or later, and drops support for the iPad Air 2 and iPad Mini 4, which include an A8X and A8 chip, respectively.
 This also marks the second time Apple has dropped support for older 64-bit iPads.
 The iPad (5th generation) is the only supported iPad without Apple Pencil support.
 Alongside dropping support for the iPad Mini 4, the iPad Mini (5th generation) is the only supported iPad with the exclusive 7.9-inch display.

-iPads with an A9 or A9X SoC have limited support.

-iPads with an A10 or A10X SoC get additional features that are unavailable on older iPads.
+iPads with an A9 or A9X SoC have limited support. iPads with an A10 or A10X SoC get additional features that are unavailable on older iPads.

 iPads with an A12, A13, A14, or A15 SoC has partial support.

 iPads with an A12X or A12Z has almost full support.

 iPads with an M-series SoC have full support.

 iPads that support iPadOS 16 are as follows.